-If you want to stay healthy as a family, you’ve got to consider a few different areas of wellness.
+If you want to keep your family healthy, you have to consider a few different areas of wellness.
 In a nutshell, you need to put the right things into your body.
 You need to do the right things with your body.
 You need to think about the right things with your mind.
-We’ll cover each of these points in further detail here.
+We’ll cover each of these points in further detail here to help you keep your family healthy.

 What You Eat